filterpaper/filterpaper.github.io/qmk/savingbytes.md

 }
 ```
 ## Use "switch" instead of "if" for sequential matches
-On the other hand, `switch` statements will generate smaller code instead of `if`-`else` statements.
-This is @soundmonster's statement to evaluate layer state for OLED display:
+On the other hand, `switch` statements will generate smaller code than `if`-`else` for sequential cases.
+This is a conditional code to display OLED layer state:
 ```c
 if (layer_state_is(ADJ)) { oled_write_P(adjust_layer, false); }
 else if (layer_state_is(RSE)) { oled_write_P(raise_layer, false); }
 else if (layer_state_is(LWR)) { oled_write_P(lower_layer, false); }
 else { oled_write_P(default_layer, false); }
 ```
-Layer state increases sequentially so replacing that with `switch` case comparison saves 22 bytes:
+Layer state enumerates sequentially—replacing that with `switch` condition will save 22 bytes:
 ```c
 switch (get_highest_layer(state)) {
 	case ADJ: